kk7453603/redmibook2024pro-nixos/README.md

 For a full list, press `Mod + P` to see the cheatsheet.

+### Power Management (TLP)

+- Click the **battery icon** in Waybar to toggle between TLP power modes:
+    - **AC Mode**: Performance-oriented settings, active when on AC power or manually selected.
+    - **Battery Mode**: Power-saving settings, active when on battery power or manually selected.
+- TLP settings (governors, charge thresholds, etc.) are configured in `nixos/modules/power.nix`.
+- `thermald` is also enabled for system thermal management.

 ## 🚀 Installation

 To get started with this setup, follow these steps: